 You may wonder why it’s so important to practice good dental hygiene for preschoolers or toddlers, especially if they’re just going to lose all their baby teeth anyway.
 But starting your kids out early accomplishes several things:

 - It teaches them the importance of proper oral health from the beginning, instead of trying to teach them new habits later when they’re less receptive.
 This healthy attitude about dental health can last a lifetime.

 - It gets them used to the cleaning activity and the time it takes.

 - Keeping the mouths clean will help prevent the spread of germs.
 Let’s face it.
 Kids aren’t the cleanest.
-They stick their hands in their mouths and then play with shared toys and other kids immediately afterwards.
+They stick their hands in their mouths and then play with shared toys and other kids immediately afterward.

-How Can You Help Your Kids Embrace Proper Dental Hygiene?
+Help Your Kids Embrace Proper Dental Hygiene

-- Use kid-themed toothbrushes and even toothpastes.
+- Using kid-themed toothbrushes and even toothpaste.